Everybody has a story

 In 2011 I decided to set up the Pimp My Village Foundation to support projects of other Migrant (Diaspora) organizations.

-Over the years, project support has been increasingly replaced by training and coaching in the areas of fundraising, communication, visibility and making projects self-sufficient.
+Over the years, project support has been increasingly replaced by storytelling and training /coaching in the areas of fundraising, communication, visibility and making projects self-sufficient.
+For this reason I decided to change Pimp My Village into a social business in 2025 and renamed it to Local Changemakers!

 Unfortunately my father passed away in 2023.
 He was a sweet and inspiring man.
 I am grateful for the insights he gave me.